 What is foster care?

-Foster care is a temporary living situation, overseen by the Oregon Department of Human Services (DHS), for children who cannot be safely cared for by their parents or guardians.
+Foster care is a temporary living situation for children whose parents, usually due to crisis, cannot take care of them and whose need for care has come to the attention of the Oregon Department of Human Services (ODHS), Child Welfare Division.
+Foster care is always the last choice and is only utilized when it is not possible for a child to remain safely at home.
+While in foster care, children may live with relatives, family friends, members of their community, or general foster providers.
+When a child needs extensive psychiatric or behavioral therapy, placement at a residential treatment facility may be necessary.
 OCID’s Foster Care Participation: Early Childhood indicator shows the percentage of children who have experienced one or more foster care placements before the age of 5.
-The population of children who cannot remain safely in their homes and must enter foster care is diverse in age, culture, and background.
+The population of children who cannot remain safely in their homes and must enter foster care is diverse in age, culture, race, class and background.

 Children enter foster care for a variety of reasons.
-Historically, a large percentage of children enter into foster care due to neglect, with a smaller percentage entering due to physical abuse.
-Families of neglected and abused children are often experiencing a complex array of challenges, including economic and housing instability, and untreated mental health and drug and/or alcohol addictions.
+Usually, a larger percentage of children enter foster care due to neglect, with a smaller percentage entering due to physical abuse.
+Families of neglected and abused children are often experiencing a complex array of challenges, including economic and housing instability, untreated mental health needs, or alcoholic or substance use disorders.

 To learn more about the Foster Care data presented here, check out our Technical Dictionary.